 - This will import all the data from the previous disk to the new one.

 Troubleshoot Windows 10 Disk Management

 While Disk Manager is a really useful function for your Windows 10, it’s not perfect.
 Meaning, there can be certain issues while using this feature.
-Do not worry, if you are facing any issues we are here to help you fix them.
-Some of the most prominent issues seen by users are a disk not showing up in the disk management, a disk status shows healthy which means it might be at risk, and a few others.
+Do not worry, if you are facing any issues, we are here to help you fix them.
+Some of the most prominent issues seen by users are a disk not showing up in the disk management, a disk status showing healthy which means it might be at risk, and a few others.

 Now to fix the missing disk issue, a dynamic disk can be seen with a missing status in case it goes corrupt or is not currently usable/offline.
 Things to do in such cases.